 The Negative Effects of FOMO

-There are many people who spend significant amounts of time making their lives look a lot more interesting than it really is.
+Many people now spend a lot of time and money making their lives look more interesting than it really is.
 Do you notice the amount of food pictures there are on Facebook or Instagram or elsewhere?
-Could you just picture the food servers putting it on the table and before anyone could even enjoy it, someone is already snapping pictures of it?
-Perhaps it’s someone at your own table who says, “NO!
+Just look around the next time you go to a restaurant.
+I bet you’ll catch someone taking pictures of their food as soon as it’s served.
+Perhaps you’ll even notice someone yell, “NO!
 Don’t touch it!
 I’m about to take pictures!”

 I was at Legoland a few weeks ago having “mommy and me” time with my 6 year old when we decided it was time to sit down and enjoy a little treat.
 We were both really tired and just needed a snack.
 We were about to sit down when I noticed a mom yelling at her son who was about to lick a tall ice cream fully top with beautiful sprinkles.

 “Just hold it steady so I can take a picture!”
 It was really hot outside and the boy, who looked like he was about my son’s age was not at all happy.
-He was whining as his mom took a long time trying to catch the best shot.
+He was whining as his mom took a long time to take the perfect shot.

-Moments like this ice cream situation are taken from families simply because an opportunity of posting a picture could be passed up.
-I mean come on!
+Great moments are often reduced to grief because the picture moment was missed.
+I mean, come on!
 What if our peers find it to be really interesting and something they thought was truly interesting about you?
 What if our post is so amazing that it actually becomes viral worthy?
 What if …

 Of course, most of us know that 90% of the posts we see only deserve half a second of our attention.
 What we may NOT know is how much time, effort and sometimes money it took to take that particular shot or post.